 University of Charleston

-Outbreaks impose a significant cost to infected individuals in terms of mortality and morbidity.
+Vaccine-preventable diseases continue to occur on US campuses and pose a significant threat to the public health of the campus community.
+Outbreaks significantly cost infected individuals in terms of mortality and morbidity.
 They can also be costly to the University and students by disrupting university activities and preventing students from attending scheduled classes.

 The following requirements are consistent with West Virginia State Law and with the recommendations of the American College Health Association and the Advisory Committee on Immunization Practices.